orgoldfus/Rapid-s3/README.md

 #### Response:
 The requested file.
-If the metada flag was added, a JSON object in the following structure will be returned:
+If the metadata flag was added, a JSON object in the following structure will be returned:
 ```
 {
     "fileName": "example.txt",